grafana/grafana/docs/sources/features/datasources/influxdb.md

 ### Query variable

-If you add a template variable of the type `Query` you can write a InfluxDB exploration (meta data) query.
+If you add a template variable of the type `Query` you can write an InfluxDB exploration (meta data) query.
 These queries can return things like measurement names, key names or key values.

 For example you can have a variable that contains all values for tag `hostname` if you specify a query like this in the templating variable *Query* setting.